 - Chronic Exposure: hypotension, tachycardia, respiratory depression, elevated blood glucose

-If any of these symptoms appear, seek immediate help from the University Employee Health Clinic (UEHC) or the UIHC Emergency Treatment Center.
-Detailed emergency information is available on the EHS website regarding medical attention or emergency treatment.
+If any of these symptoms appear, seek immediate help from the UI Occupational Health or the UIHC Emergency Treatment Center.

 Disposal of absorbent canisters that contain activated carbon to prevent release of the anesthetic gas to the environment must be managed as hazardous chemical waste.
 EHS provides waste collection services; complete a Chemical Waste Pickup Request form to have canisters collected for proper disposal.
 To manage the used canisters while awaiting pickup, label the canisters as hazardous waste and store them in a sealed plastic bag or plastic box to avoid off gassing into the room.